 - Managed and negotiated eDiscovery parameters for complex litigation and arbitration on behalf of EPC contractor.

-- Managed closeout and negotiated lien releases for payment claims associated with finish outs for several restaurant locations.
+- On behalf of owner clients, managed closeout and negotiated lien releases for payment claims on several projects.

 - Negotiated closeout and dismissal of federal court litigation on behalf of government contractor faced with multiple downstream lien allegations due to fraudulent subcontractor’s misappropriation of funds.